Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Decision Trees

 \section{Decision Trees}

-Our results also have implications for the decision-tree complexity of the \frechet{} problem.
-Since in that model we account only for comparisons between the input elements, the preprocessing comes for free, and hence the size of the elementary boxes can be increased.
+Our results also have implications for the decision-tree complexity of the \frechet problem.
+Since in that model we account only for comparisons between input elements, the preprocessing comes for free, and hence the size of the elementary boxes can be increased.
+Before we consider the continuous \frechet problem, we first note that a similar result can be obtained easily for the discrete \frechet problem.